JeringTech/KeyValueStore/ReadMe.md

 ```

 ### On-Disk Data
-This section is an overview of how data is written to and stored on disk.
-Some basics:
+`MixedStorageKVStore` stores data across memory and disk.
+This section briefly covers on-disk data.

-- When is data written to disk? `MixedStorageKVStore` stores data across memory and disk.
-Data is written to disk when
+- When is data written to disk? `MixedStorageKVStore` writes to disk when
 the in-memory region of your store is full.
 You can configure the size of the in-memory region using
 [`MixedStorageKVStoreOptions.MemorySizeBits`](#mixedstoragekvstoreoptions-class).

 - Where is on-disk data located?
-By default, `<temp path>/FasterLogs`, where `<temp path>` is the value returned by `Path.GetTempPath()`.
+By default, it is located in `<temp path>/FasterLogs`, where `<temp path>` is the value returned by `Path.GetTempPath()`.
 You can specify `<temp path>` using [`MixedStorageKVStoreOptions.LogDirectory`](#mixedstoragekvstoreoptions-class).

+- Can I recreate a `MixedStorageKVStore` from on-disk data?
+You can do this using Faster's checkpointing system.
+This library
+doesn't wrap the system, so you'll have to do it manually.

 The following example writes data to disk: